 - Rhagoletis cingulata, the eastern cherry fruit fly, is found in central and eastern United States and Canada.

 - Rhagoletis cerasi, the European cherry fruit fly, strikes only in Europe, including the United Kingdom.

 - Rhagoletis fausta, the black cherry fruit fly, can be found in the entire United States and Southern Canada.

 - Rhagoletis indifferens, the western cherry fruit fly, appears in the Western United States.

 These all are about a quarter-inch (4 mm) in size and are hard to see on the trees.
 They hover in flight as they inspect cherries to lay their eggs in.
 The maggots start off tiny and nibble around the pit until they’re about 1/4th inch (4 mm) long.

 Here’s a video that shows the cherry fruit fly

-What is the best way to treat against the fly?
+Best way to treat against the fly

 - First of all, the most effective solution is to plant early varieties such as the ‘Bigarreau‘ variety, since the fruits mature before the fly has yet spread to become seriously invasive.

 - Set up sulfate ammonium traps to attract the flies, also called pheromone traps.